perplexityai/modelcontextprotocol/README.md

 # Perplexity Ask MCP Server

-An MCP server implementation that integrates the Sonar API to provide Claude with unparalleled real-time, web-wide research.
+An MCP server implementation that integrates the Sonar API to provide Claude with unparalleled real-time, web-wide research capabilities, now enhanced with advanced date filtering options.

 Please refer to the official [DeepWiki page](https://deepwiki.com/ppl-ai/modelcontextprotocol) for assistance with implementation.